10 Best Herbal Juices For Pertussis

 thymus vulgaris juice

-Thymus vulgaris, commonly known as thyme, has been traditionally used in herbal medicine for its antimicrobial and immune-boosting properties.
+Thymus vulgaris, commonly known as thyme, is a herb that has been traditionally used for its medicinal properties, including its potential role in supporting the immune system.

 eucalyptus globulus juice